Solar Battery Storage System: Storage + Tax Credits for AZ

 What are Some Additional Perks to Batteries?

 Since Arizona no longer has Net Metering, a program where the utility would sell back electricity a solar system owner would put into the grid at a cheaper price, a solar battery makes for a wonderful addition to your solar system.
 As we mentioned before, you may capitalize on the energy your system produces without it going to waste.
-While you’re not tapping into it immediately, you have that extra energy to use whenever needed so you will not need to pay as much to the utility company when your solar system is not generating power.
+You may not use the extra energy right away, but it is there when you need it.
+This means you will pay less to the utility company when your solar system is not making power.

 See the available tax credits as plentiful fruit that you can squeeze into a fresh juice of savings and benefits for your system.
-A great way to Utilizing the ITC to invest in a Solar Battery Storage System when going solar is one of the best ways to take advantage of the benefits that come with making the switch and owning your energy.
+A great way to use the ITC is to invest in a solar battery storage system.
+This is one of the best ways to enjoy the benefits of going solar and owning your energy.

 Don’t pay for a middleman.
 Utility companies recognize that solar is a terrific investment, that they are developing their own farms to produce energy.
 Claim your energy independence with your personal solar and battery system from Solar Topps, and save thousands with the ITC.
 Be sure to reach out to our team for a free quote, and ask how Solar Batteries can fit into your system.